StudentMotivation.org Project

 Pre-K to 2nd grade Letters

-The letters start being written to children age 3.
+The letters may start being written to children at age 3.
 Parents and relatives capture the magic of the early years with heartfelt annual letters to their child about goals and family stories.
 They always read the letter to their student until the child can read it themselves.
 They answer questions their child may have.
 What grandparent would not want to have such priceless time with their grandchild?
 All letters are placed into one self-addressed envelope to be sent to school where the Grade Postmaster Volunteers collect them to be stored in the School Time Capsule Vault.
 Postmasters return envelopes in 10 months.
-Letters are re-read preparing for the next year's letter writing.
+Letters are re-read preparing for the next year’s letter writing.

 3rd to 11th grade Letters

-Once students can write they themselves write a letter requesting the letters from the family members who have written before, sometimes adding a new one.
+Once students can write they themselves write a letter requesting a letter from the family members who have written before, sometimes adding a new one.
 They immediately read the letters they receive, and ask to meet with the writer to discuss details.
-All letters are brought to class the same day for students to prepare their self-addressed envelope.
+All letters are brought to class on the same day for students to prepare their self-addressed envelope.
 Then they write a letter to themselves about each letter received and their own plans for their future.
 Again the same Grade Postmaster Volunteer collects the envelopes and stores them for 10 months in the Schools Time Capsule Vault.
 The annual pattern is repeated.

 12th grade Letters